 Financial Powers Of Attorney Are Powerful Legal Instruments

-Possibility Of Misuse Of Power Always Present
+Possibility Of Abuse Of Power Always Present

 Powers of Attorney (POAs) are important and powerful legal documents that grant the agent appointed under the POA full legal authority to act for the principal who executes the POA.
 There are powers of attorney for financial matters and for health care matters.
 See Cal.
 Prob.
 Code §§ 4401 (statutory form for financial POA) and 4701 (Advance Health Care Directive for medical matters).
 The potential for abuse of such broad power is always present.
 Misuse of a financial POA includes outright theft of the principal’s money or property and, in a broader sense, making any decision or taking any action that is not in the donor’s best interest.
 Misuse of a senior’s Power of Attorney may be a violation of both the Probate Code and Elder Abuse Act.
 See Probate Code § 4231.5 and Cal.
 Welf. & Inst.
 Code § 15610.30.
 Even for the most trustworthy attorney-in-fact, the burden of making decisions for a principal is a heavy one.
 Therefore, we recommend you appoint two trusted individuals as agents under any POA to act jointly.
 Additionally, you can hire a licensed, bonded and insured fiduciary to act as Attorney-in-Fact– look at PFAC.org or the PFAC (Professional Fiduciary Association of California) in your County for recommendations.
 Never, ever, grant a Power of Attorney to a caregiver.
 Caregivers and others can wield their POA power to change a principal’s entire estate plan and redirect the principal’s assets to themselves.
-If an agent has misused a POA to your or an older loved one’s detriment in Marin County, anywhere in the San Francisco Bay Area or elsewhere in California call us at (415)441-8669 or toll free at 1-888-50EVANS (888-503-8267).
+If an agent has misused a POA to your or an older loved one’s detriment in Los Angeles or Orange County or elsewhere in California call us at (415)441-8669 or toll free at 1-888-50EVANS (888-503-8267).

 Examples Of Financial Elder Abuse By Power Of Attorney